Sacramental Program

 As part of a comprehensive Religious Education Program staff teach the knowledge component for each of the sacraments in the appropriate year.
 Reconciliation traditionally happens in Year 3, First Communion in Year Four and Confirmation in Year Six.
 At the completion of these units’ parents will be sent a certificate to present to their parish to show their child has completed the knowledge component of each sacrament.

-As the primary education of their children’s parents, with the support of their local parish, take the leading role in developing their child’s religious and faith life and work together to prepare students to receive the sacraments.
+As the primary educators of their children, parents, with the support of their local parish, take the leading role in developing their child’s religious and faith life and work together to prepare students to receive the sacraments.

 Sacramental programs exist in all parishes.
 If your child is in Year Three, Four or Six we encourage you to contact your parish at the start of the year (usually in the first week of February) to register your interest in being part of their Sacramental Program.
 If you are unsure of your parish, please click here to source your parish.